The Harvard referencing style is also known as the "author date" system because you must cite both the author and publication date.

 Always include page numbers when you:

-In this Referencing and Citing Guide, all Author-Date/Harvard and Footnoting direct quote examples are presented within double quotation marks.
+In this guide, all Author-Date (Harvard) AND Footnoting direct quote examples are presented within double quotation marks.

 This is an example of a reference list: